War in Lebanon: Stranded African migrants feel abandoned – DW – 10/08/2024

 Mathieu Luciano, head of the International Organization For Migration (IOM) in Lebanon, has also expressed his concern for thousands of domestic workers, often female migrants, whom he said were "abandoned" by their employers.
 "They face very limited shelter options," he said.

-The situation is extremely difficult for migrant women in particular, as many of them work as freelance domestic workers paid per hour, according to Dara Foi'Elle from the Migrant Workers' Action.
+The situation is extremely difficult for migrant women in particular, as many of them work as freelance domestic workers paid per hour, according to Dara Foi'Elle from Migrant Workers' Action, a Lebanese NGO.

-She told DW that many usually work as live-in maids in the middle-class areas of Southern Lebanon — the same region, which Israel has been shelling in search of Hezbollah operatives during the past few weeks.
+She told DW that many usually work as live-in maids in the middle-class areas of Southern Lebanon — the same region Israel has been shelling in its fight against Hezbollah during the past few weeks.

-"There is need for organized sheltering for migrants, which should be organized by international organizations," Foi'Elle said while also stating that the Lebanese government has a policy "to prioritize its citizens at public shelters."
+"There is need for organized sheltering for migrants, which should be organized by international organizations," Foi'Elle said.
+She added that the Lebanese government has a policy "to prioritize its citizens at public shelters."

 Lack of travel documents hampering evacuation

 There are more than 175,000 migrants from 98 countries residing in Lebanon, according to estimates by the IOM.
-Those numbers, however, only reflect the situation before the current conflict between Israel and Iran's-backed Hezbollah.
+Those numbers, however, only reflect the situation before the current conflict between Israel and the Iran-backed Hezbollah.

-To make matters worse, many migrant workers also find themselves in an unfortunate situation whereby they cannot evacuate for lack of travel documents, which are often in the custody of their employers.
+To make matters worse, many migrant workers cannot evacuate without their travel documents, which are often in the custody of their employers.

 "Our bosses are holding on to our passports and travel documents.
 They are running away with our documents," said Kyalo, describing any attempt to get back home as "mission impossible."

 The so-called Kafala system allows employers and job recruitment agencies in Lebanon to confiscate travel documents to ensure that workers cannot abscond.
-However, this has considerably complicated not only the evacuation of migrant workers but also access to nearly all public services during a crisis.
+However, this has considerably complicated not only the evacuation of migrant workers but also access to nearly all public services.

 "A lot of migrant workers are unable to access health care and services offered by the government without documentation.
 This is a gross human rights violation now worsened by the security situation in the country," Foi'Elle told DW.

-Some migrants were allegedly left behind, locked up in the homes where they work, unable to leave high-rise buildings in areas where the Israel Defense Force (IDF) has been carrying out bombardments against Hezbollah positions.
+Some migrants were allegedly left behind, locked up in the homes where they work, unable to leave high-rise buildings in areas where the Israel Defense Forces (IDF) have been carrying out bombardments against Hezbollah positions.

 Governments scramble to evacuate their citizens

-Some foreign governments have now started organizing evacuation plans for their citizens but the overall process appears to be slow, given the urgency of the matter.
+Some foreign governments have now started organizing evacuation plans for their citizens but progress has so far been slow.

 Bangladesh, Kenya, and the Philippines have all asked their citizens in Lebanon to register for evacuation.